Cerdotado

-The Mexican comic character El Cerdotado (a play on the words, Cerdo = Pig and Dotado = Gifted) was created in Monterrey, Mexico, by Leopoldo Jasso.
-The character is portrayed as an anthropomorphic pig anti-hero who fights against the injustices of the Mexican political-social-economic situation but sometimes he also works with them.
+El Cerdotado is a Mexican satirical comic, which ran between 1998 and 4 April 2019.
+His name is a play on the words, Cerdo = Pig and Dotado = Gifted.
+The character was created in Monterrey, Mexico, by Leopoldo Jasso.
+El Certodado is an anthropomorphic pig anti-hero who fights against the injustices of the Mexican political-social-economic situation but sometimes he also works with them.

 The strip first appeared in a magazine edited by the School of Visual Arts of University of Nuevo León, but is now published daily in the nationally syndicated newspaper, Milenio.

 Powers

 El Cerdotado has powers similar to Superman.
 He can fly, has x-ray vision, high frequency hearing, armoured skin and can move at 'superspeed'.
 He also has "a coward cloak", a time machine, a suit that makes him travel thru the internet (à la Tron) and other abilities.
 He has "mental powers", such as mind-reading and the ability to sense when his girlfriend, Jersey, an anthropomorphic cow, cheats him.
 He can listen radio waves.
 He displays a healing ability: When he runs, his legs and lower body are destroyed due to friction or his skin ripples to the point of coming off due to the speed, but he eventually regenerates after scaring friends and foes to death.